-Rewards credit cards offer you points for your everyday spending, which can then be redeemed for a variety of travel and lifestyle rewards.
-Depending on your goals, you could enjoy free flights and upgrades with a frequent flyer credit card, get rewarded when you shop at your favourite supermarket or choose a card that’s linked to a credit card rewards programme and enjoy the flexibility of travel rewards, merchandise and cashback on your account.
+Rewards credit cards offer you points for your everyday spending, which can then be redeemed for a variety of travel and lifestyle freebies.
+You could enjoy free flights and upgrades with a frequent flyer credit card, get rewarded when you shop at your favourite supermarket or get cashback on your account.

-As well as these benefits, rewards credit cards often come with higher interest rates and sometimes an annual fee.
-This makes it important to compare your options to make sure the benefits outweigh the costs.
-Use this guide to learn how rewards credit cards work, the different programmes available and how you can compare them to get the most out of your rewards.
+As well as offering these benefits, rewards credit cards typically come with a higher interest rate and an annual fee.
+So it’s smart to compare your options to make sure the benefits outweigh the costs.

 How do credit card rewards programmes work?

 Rewards credit cards usually earn you points for every £1 spent on eligible transactions.
-When you have earned enough points, you can redeem them for rewards such as travel, flight upgrades, gift cards, cashback and merchandise.
+When you’ve earned enough points, you can redeem them for rewards such as travel, flight upgrades, gift cards, cashback and merchandise.

 Most rewards credit cards also have higher standard interest rates than other options, and sometimes also an annual fee, because it costs lenders money to offer a rewards programme.
 Compare the potential costs of a rewards card against the potential gains, so that you can decide if the card you’re considering is going to actually benefit you.